minispooner/SANS_KringleCon_2021_Walkthrough/2 - Where in the World is Caramel Santaigo?.md

 ## Summary
-Go to the back of Santa's Castle, in the courtyard, and play the game.
+Go to courtyard in the back of Santa's Castle and play the game.

 [Back to Table of Contents](https://github.com/minispooner/SANS_KringleCon_2021_Walkthrough/blob/main/README.md)